When Michelangelo was Modern: The Art Market and Collecting in Italy, 1450–1650

 Friday, April 12, and Saturday, April 13, 2019

-Co-organized by the Center for the History of Collecting, Frick Art Reference Library, and the Edith O’Donnell Institute of Art History, University of Texas, Dallas
+Presented by the Center for the History of Collecting, Frick Art Reference Library

-Program and ticketing information will be available closer to the event.
+Save the date: the program and ticketing information will be posted closer to the date of the event.